WellthCare

 1. Follow the Money (Incentive Alignment)

-This is the most critical question you’re probably not asking: “How does your company make more money if my employees get healthier and my claims go down?”
-If their profit is tied to the volume and price of claims and prescriptions-the legacy model-their success is your financial pain.
-Seek partners with a “Prevention-First” economic model, where their revenue grows when they help you reduce long-term risk and build employee wealth.
+Here's the most critical question you're probably not asking: “How does your company profit if my employees get healthier and my claims go down?”
+If their income is tied to the volume of claims and prescriptions—the legacy model—their success is your financial pain.
+Seek partners with a “Prevention-First” economic model.
+Their revenue grows when they help you reduce long-term risk and build employee wealth.

 2. Demand a Flywheel, Not a Frankenstein